Click here for my C.V. and a complete list of my publications, presentations, and current projects.

-Currently I am working on several projects.
+Currently I am working on several projects related to these topics.
 They include:

 - A book-length study of the writings of John Milton, focusing on the representation of historical and bodily movements.
-I conducted archival research for this study, which is tentatively titled Revolutionary Bodies, through a grant from the Folger Shakespeare Library.
+I conducted archival research for this study, which is tentatively titled Revolutionary Bodies, through a short-term fellowship from the Folger Shakespeare Library.

 - An edition of Shakespeare’s The Comedy of Errors.
-This collaborative endeavor with Dr. Jayme M. Yeo, Belmont University, is my way of giving back to Internet Shakespeare Editions, an amazing open-access resource for students and teacher.
+This collaborative endeavor with Dr. Jayme M. Yeo (Associate Professor, Belmont University) is my way of giving back to Internet Shakespeare Editions, an amazing open-access resource for students and teacher.